Public Image Ltd: Metal Box (1979) and Paris au Printemps (1980)

 On 17 May 1980, the group appeared on the teenage music show American Bandstand at the invitation of host Dick Clark.
 PiL's performance was chaotic; they abandoned lip-syncing, invited the audience onto the stage while the music played and Lydon clowned.
-Clark named the performance among his top 100 AB favorites.
+Clark named the performance among his top 100 AB favourites.

 In June 1980, Lydon and Levene were interviewed on NBC's The Tomorrow Show by host Tom Snyder.
-The interview was awkward (and combative at times), and ended with Snyder apologising to the audience: "The interesting part is, is that we talked to these two gentlemen a couple of weeks ago, a pre-interview, apparently that went all just fine and it made great sense, and what I read about them this afternoon, but somehow it got a little lost in translation tonight.
+The interview was awkward (and combative at times).
+At one point, Snyder asked Lydon if PiL was a band to which Lydon replied with, "We ain't no band, we're a company.
+Simple.
+Nothing to do with rock and roll.
+Doo Da."
+The segment ended with Snyder apologising to the audience: "The interesting part is, is that we talked to these two gentlemen a couple of weeks ago, a pre-interview, apparently that went all just fine and it made great sense, and what I read about them this afternoon, but somehow it got a little lost in translation tonight.
 But that's probably my fault."
 Lydon re-appeared on Tom Snyder's show in 1997, and Snyder apologised about what happened that night.
 Lydon shook it off by saying "it's just entertainment", and the completely normal interview proceeded without difficulty.

 1980 also saw the release of PiL's first live album, Paris au Printemps – also the group's last album featuring Jah Wobble.
 On this release's album sleeve, the band's name and all of the track titles were translated into French.
 The album cover was a painting by John Lydon depicting himself, Keith Levene and Jeannette Lee.

-In May 1981, PiL appeared in New York at the Ritz, playing from behind a projection screen.
+In May 1981, PiL appeared in New York at The Ritz, playing from behind a projection screen.
 Lydon, Levene and Jeanette Lee were joined by a new drummer, 60-year-old jazz player Sam Ulano, who had been recruited for the gig from a bar, having apparently never heard the band before.
 While something reminiscent of but clearly different from PiL improvised behind the screen, PiL records were played simultaneously through the PA.
 Lydon taunted the audience, who expected to hear familiar material (or at least see the band), and a melée erupted in which the audience pelted the stage with bottles and pulled on a tarp spread under the band, toppling equipment.
 The promoters cleared the hall and cancelled the next night's show, and a local media furore ignited in New York.